Expert legal advice for employees

 At Nelsons, we have a team of expert employment law solicitors in Derby, Leicester and Nottingham who specialise in representing employees in claims in the Employment Tribunal and are happy to discuss your situation.

-We offer a fixed fee forty-five appointment which is charged at £200 + VAT.
+We offer a fixed fee 45 minute appointment which is charged at £200 + VAT.
 During this initial consultation, you will be able to speak with one of our experienced solicitors who can explain what your legal rights and options are, as well as what your costs may be to take further legal advice, advising on all of the available options to fund your case.

 Contact us today on 0800 024 1976 or via our online form for a no obligation enquiry and we will be able to discuss your employment issues in more detail.